 - To foster academic excellence

-The Thatcher Scholarships cover 100% of University Course fees (where applicable) and provides a generous grant towards living expenses and travel to Oxford, enabling Thatcher Scholars to graduate free from debt.
+The Thatcher Scholarships cover 100% of course fees and provide a generous grant towards living expenses and travel to Oxford, enabling Thatcher Scholars to graduate free from debt.

-The selection timetable for the Scholarships varies for postgraduates and undergraduates, and for undergraduates will also depend on fee status (Home/EU/Islands or International).
-But in all cases students who meet the high academic standard will automatically be considered for the Scholarships and invited to apply, where appropriate.
-Applications for the Scholarships should not be submitted to Somerville now.
+The selection timetable for the scholarships varies for graduates and undergraduates, and for undergraduates will also depend on fee status.
+But in all cases students who meet the high academic standard will automatically be considered for the scholarships and invited to apply, where appropriate.

-- Undergraduates – UK, EU and Islands students will be considered for the Scholarship after their First Public Examinations (for most subjects, these are in the first year).
-The Scholarship will be extended cover the cost of the initial year(s) retrospectively.
+Current undergraduates will be considered for these scholarships after their First Public Examinations (for most subjects, these are in the first year).
+Awards will be extended to cover the cost of the initial year(s) retrospectively.
+More information about these awards, including eligibility, will be available in December 2020.